pmem/run_qemu/README.md

 - --dax-debug: Add any and all flags for extra debug of dax modules (kernel)

 ### Kernel config
-- Make sure to Turn on CXL related options in the kernel's .config:
+- Make sure to Turn on CXL related options in the kernel's .config, at least:
 ```
 $ grep -i cxl .config
 CONFIG_CXL_BUS=y